Killarney RFC Minis 2022/2023:

 At Killarney RFC Minis, we are not strict about what the children wear when they are training or playing in matches, however, we do insist on them wearing a gumshield to protect their teeth, even at leprechaun rugby accidents can happen.
 They will also wear shorts, socks, boots and a tee-shirt and hoodie if needed.
-Most children like to wear club shirt and gear and this is available from Walsh Brothers School Wear shop which is located above Eddie Rockets.
-Embroidery is also offered at Walsh’s.
+Most children like to wear club shirt and gear and this will be available from our Club shop – Check out our Merchandise section or our online O’Neill’s shop .
+Embroidery is offered at Walsh’s Schoolwear, Killarney.

 Registration and Membership:

 When a player joins initially to play a paper copy of an IRFU formatted registration form must be completed and submitted to the club, with a copy of the players birth cert, this is done once only and the players details are forwarded by the club to the IRFU, where they are kept until that players stops playing rugby.

 In the case of membership this is done annually and can now be done on-line.
 There are various options to do this for example a family membership or an individual membership.
 Please check out our Membership section for further details.
 Membership allows you to enter the draws for tickets to various International matches as well as support your local club.